-- Strategy

-- Business model

-- Principal risks and uncertainties

-- Environmental, employee, social, community, human rights and anti-corruption and anti-bribery matters

-- Analysis of performance and position

-- Key performance indicators (KPIs)

-- Employee gender diversity

-- 7B.3 In addition to the specific disclosure requirements set out in the Act, entities should ensure that the strategic report meets its overall purpose; to provide information to shareholders and help them assess how the directors have performed their duty under section 172.
+- 7B.3 In addition to the specific disclosure requirements set out in the Act, entities should ensure that the strategic report meets its overall purpose: to provide information to shareholders and help them to assess how the directors have performed their duty under section 172.
 Section 414CZA of the Act requires large companies to report on how the directors have considered the matters set out in section 172(1) (a section 172(1) statement).
-Guidance on the application of this requirement is set out in Section 8.

-- 7B.4 The strategic report must contain a non-financial information statement.
-Guidance on how to satisfy the requirement to produce a non-financial information statement is set out in paragraphs 7B.83 and 7B.84.
+Guidance on the application of this requirement is set out in Section 8. - 7B.4 The strategic report must contain a non-financial and sustainability information statement.
+Guidance on how to satisfy the requirement to produce a non-financial and sustainability information statement is set out in paragraphs 7B.83 and 7B.84.
+Further content requirements are set out in Section 7C.

-- 7B.5 The various content elements to be included in the strategic report should not be addressed in isolation; there are numerous relationships and interdependencies between those elements and other disclosures in the annual report which, as noted in paragraph 6.17, should be highlighted and explained in the strategic report.
-In particular, relevant non-financial information should be considered as integral to the strategic report and should be linked, where appropriate, to other content elements.
-The relevance and strength of the relationships and interdependencies between the content elements will vary according to the facts and circumstances of the entity.

-- 7B.6 Where there has been a material change in the facts or circumstances relating to any of the content elements set out below, that fact should be highlighted and explained.
+- 7B.5 The various content elements to be included in the strategic report should not be addressed in isolation; there are numerous relationships and interdependencies between elements and other disclosures in the annual report which, as noted in paragraph 6.17, should be highlighted and explained in the strategic report.
+In particular, relevant non-financial and sustainability information should be considered as integral to the strategic report and should be linked, where appropriate, to other content elements.
+The relevance and strength of the relationships and interdependencies between the content elements will vary according to the facts and circumstances of the entity. - 7B.6 Where there been a material change in the facts or circumstances relating to any of the content elements set out below, that fact should be highlighted and explained.